WinterWolf2-0/DDOS-Batch-File/README.md

 We have 0 liability for anything you do with our program.
 </i>

-Please use this for legal purposes.
+Please use this for lawful purposes only.